Last Updated on 9 September, 2020

 Afternoon: Pulau Ubin West Loop

-If you are planning to spend a full day on Pulau Ubin or are a real mountain biking enthusiast, you need to go west instead to enjoy the best view up Puaka Hill and the rugged bike paths of Ketam Quarry.
+If you are planning to spend a full day on Pulau Ubin or are a real mountain biking enthusiast, you need to go west instead to enjoy the best view up Puaka Hill and the rugged bike paths near Ketam Quarry.

 After lunch and changing my bike, I set out to explore the western side of Pulau Ubin.
 My first stop was Butterfly Hill, a small lump of a hill that was populated with butterfly-attracting plants and where you can find hundreds of different butterfly species if you have the patience to hunt and look for them.
 Apparently you can find a very rare type called a Dwarf Crow that was once thought to be extinct.